soccermaganti/377-FinalProject/README.md

 # How to Run the Project
 1) Download the project and open it in any coding base you want.
-2) Open up the terminal and type in "rustc main.rs"
+2) Open up the terminal and type in 'rustc main.rs'
-3) After that type in "./main file_list.txt"
+3) After that type in './main file_list.txt'
 4) It will display the results of the sorted words and where they are in each file.
 5) You can change the text files to contain anything you want.